The Veils singer talks us through his first big onstage disaster, first musical hero and more in our new video and podcast interview series.

 Kapisi spotted something in Andrews that none of the other judges could see that night.
 And bombing at the regional finals of the Rockquest certainly didn’t hold back his musical career.
 He would go on to release five critically acclaimed albums as The Veils, and in 2019 released his debut solo album One Piece at a Time.

 The Veils are currently touring New Zealand playing their second album, 2006’s Nux Vomica, along with selections from their other albums.
 Expect a singer with a nice voice, and for the guitars to be in tune.

 For tour dates and tickets, visit banishedmusic.com/nux-vomica

-FIRST is made with the support of NZ On Air
+This episode of FIRST was made with the support of NZ On Air.

 Subscribe to The Bulletin to get all the day’s key news stories in five minutes – delivered every weekday at 7.30am.